mkazuyuki/docs/ESX-Host-Cluster-QSG.md

 - On ESXi-1 and ESXi-2
   - Deploy vMA OVF template on both ESXi and boot them.
-  - Configure the netowrk for ESXi and vMA to make communicatable between vMA and VMkernel port.
+  - Configure the network for ESXi and vMA to make communicable between vMA and VMkernel port.
     - ESXi Example:

 		|		| Primary	| Secondary	|